ziapeltagames/six-winters/docs/MISSION_DESIGN.md

+To-do: When the design stops changing so much, this will have mission design guidance that can be used to possibly hire other people to help make missions.
+Right now the game is in flux too much.

 # General Mission Design Philosophy

 Missions fall into a number of broad categories: exploration, alliance, infiltration, and quest.
 Each of these categories somewhat dictates a direction for how the mission should evolve.
 The difficulty of a mission, a number from 1-10, also provides some guidance to mission construction.
 Within those broad constraints is quite a bit of latitude.